 - Cooked rice or noodles

-- Dab some paper towels with a little vegetable oil (about a teaspoon or so) and rub it over the inside of your wok to grease.
+- Dab some paper towels with a little vegetable oil (about 1 teaspoon) and rub it all over the inside of your wok to grease.

-- Heat 1.5 tablespoons of vegetable oil in the wok over medium-high heat.
+- Then add 1.5 tablespoons of vegetable oil to the wok and heat over medium-high heat.
 Add onion, garlic, bell pepper, celery, mushrooms and snow peas.
 Cook, stirring often, for about 3 minutes or until the veggies are just tender-crisp.

 - Give the stir-fry sauce another whisk, then add it, along with the cooked moose meat, to the veggies.
 Cook, stirring often, for about 2 minutes or until the moose meat has heated through and the sauce has reduced/thickened.